SupermanAdam007/autobook-olsanka/README.md

 ## Usage

+1. modify `app/config.py` file
-Modify `app/config.py` file and run `docker-compose up` or `python3 main.py` if you already have installed dependencies from requirements.txt.
+2. run `docker-compose up` or `python3 main.py` if you already have installed dependencies from requirements.txt

+## Config